tengcharmaine/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple persons will be shown in the list.

     1. Test case: `delete T0123456A`<br>
-       Expected: The contact with the unique identification number `T0123456A` is deleted from the list.
+       Expected: The contact with the unique IC number `T0123456A` is deleted from the list.
 Details of the deleted contact shown in the status message.

     1. Test case: `delete T0123A`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.